kanatea/spatial-justice/README.md

 [UV reference](https://docs.astral.sh/uv/guides/projects/#creating-a-new-project)

 ## Overview :)
-This project aims to compare and examine the differences of 1. where emergency and maternity care services are located and 2. the travel accessibility of these hospitals or care centers.
+This project aims to compare and examine the differences of the travel accessibility of emergency care and maternity care services.
 Research questions include:
 - How long do women have to travel to give birth compared to someone seeking general emergency care?
 - Who is traveling longer to seek care?
 - Where do they live?